Burn-E99/SpaceEngineerSnippets/README.md

 This repository will hold all code that I have written for the game Space Engineers.

 ## Project List
 This is a list of all projects I am working on currently, or have finished.
-If the project is finished, I will mark it with a [COMPLETE] tag, and a basic version number will be given.
+If the project is finished, I will mark it with a `COMPLETE` tag, and a basic version number will be given.
 - AutomaticAirLock
   - This program + blueprint is a fully automatic airlock that works based on sensors at each door.
 This will automatically pressurize/depressurize the rooms on either side, along with opening and closing the doors as the player moves through it.
-- `COMPLETE-V1.1` - BatteryCrane
+- `COMPLETE-V1.2` - BatteryCrane
   - Program for safely automating the movement of a basic gantry-like crane.
 Said crane is used to move large battery "clumps" from a ship and into a dedicated charging/storage location.
 This could be adapted to other gantry-like cranes.
 - ChestRequester
   - This program would make a storage container act like a Factorio requester chest.